icmccorm/mirilli/README.md

 # ./scripts/stage3/run.sh
 ```
 The third argument, `-z`, is optional.
 If provided, then MiriLLI is executed in the "zeroed" memory mode, which
 zero-initializes all LLVM-allocated memory by default.
-To speed things up, we will only test the default mode.
+We will only test the zeroed mode, since this is required
+for replicating a subset of our bugs.

-Execute the following command to run the tests in uninit mode. **This will take 20-30 minutes to complete**
+Execute the following command to run the tests in zeroed mode. **This will take 20-30 minutes to complete**
 ```
-# ./scripts/stage3/run.sh demo/large demo/large/stage3.csv
+# ./scripts/stage3/run.sh demo/large demo/large/stage3.csv -z
 ```
 Execute the following command to view the output of this stage.
 ```